AndyIbanez/andyibanez-com/content/posts/playing-custom-haptics-on-ios.md

 Apple has a few APIs that give developers a lot of control over the haptics they want to create on iOS 13.

-The [CHHapticEngine](https://developer.apple.com/documentation/corehaptics/chhapticengine) handles requests to to play haptic patterns.
+The [CHHapticEngine](https://developer.apple.com/documentation/corehaptics/chhapticengine) handles requests to play haptic patterns.

 To use it, you need to `import CoreHaptics`.